GabrieleDed/bored/README.md

           Gets a specific activity by th key value(http://www.boredapi.com/api/activity?key=5881028)

+                500 Internal Server Error - A generic error message, given when an unexpected condition was encountered and no more specific message is suitable
+                501 Not Implemented- The server either does not recognize the request method, or it lacks the ability to fulfil the request.
+Usually this implies future availability (e.g., a new feature of a web-service API)

         - [x] Return only entities that match pattern in one of its attributes